AV55CS/Speech-to-Text-Fine-tuning-Whisper-Tiny-for-Swahili-ASR/README.md

    - Use the evaluation code to assess model performance
    - Test on specific audio samples with the testing code

+## Implementation Note

+This notebook has been implemented on Kaggle and you can easily train your model for 5 epochs using the provided code.
+If you want to access the trained model or have questions about implementation, you can contact me at zda23m011@iitmz.ac.in.

+Further experiments are ongoing for Whisper Tiny with larger epoch counts (e.g., 100 epochs), and results will be updated soon.

 ## Future Work

 1. Experiment with larger model variants (Small, Medium)